“…one of 12 key works from the artist’s career…”

 In a brilliant precis of this image, written for the Art Canada Institute, Ray Cronin masterfully situates Black Cat within the scope of Colville’s career, noting that it is “remarkable for integrating several themes important to Colville: the role of the artist, the dichotomy between human and animal worlds, and the precariousness of order in the face of time and chaos.”

 Cronin selects Black Cat as one of 12 key works from the artist’s career, alongside Horse and Train and To Prince Edward Island.
-He explains that animals in Colville’s paintings and prints serve as a foil to humans…they do not strive for meaning or seek answers…the ruler may be the focal point of the composition, but for the black cat, its function is irrelevant; it is an object to play with.
+He explains that “animals in Colville’s paintings and prints serve as a foil to humans, as seen in an earlier serigraph, Cat and Artist, 1979, and in paintings such as Dog in Car, 1999, and Headstand, 1982, among many other examples.
+They do not strive for meaning or seek answers.
+As author Tom Smart observes, for Colville, “the cat is the emblem of unknowing.”
+The ruler may be the focal point of the composition, but for the black cat, its function is irrelevant; it is an object to play with.
 The cat’s complete otherness undermines the underlying web of geometry that holds this, and every, Colville image together—order is simply irrelevant in the cat’s world.
-But for the artist, that geometry symbolized by the ruler is a device for creating order out of chaos, certainty out of mystery, and knowledge out of ignorance.
+But for the artist, that geometry symbolized by the ruler is a device for creating order out of chaos, certainty out of mystery, and knowledge out of ignorance.”

-Waddington’s is pleased to offer Black Cat as lot 28 in our current Prints and Photography auction.
-This silkscreen dates from 1996, and is number 35 from an edition of 70.
-Colville made all of his prints entirely by himself, and only released 35 screenprints between 1955 and 2002.
+Waddington’s is pleased to offer Black Cat in our Editions auction, online from April 20-25, 2024.
+This silkscreen dates from 1996, and is number 50 from an edition of 70.
+Colville made all of his prints by himself, and only released 35 screenprints between 1955 and 2002.
 The making of a serigraph involves forcing ink through a fine mesh screen; due to the nature of the transfer, each colour that you see in Black Cat was laid onto the paper through its own unique screen to produce a complex and layered final image.
 Colville explained that “one of the appeals of print-making is the discipline of the printing technique; in painting almost anything is possible—in print-making there are limitations of means; the concept must be adapted to a more economical mode of expression.”